reimagined/hacker-news-resolve/README.md

 ```

-Describe a schema and implement resolvers to get data using GraphQL.
+Describe a schema and implement resolvers to get data using GraphQL:

 ```js
 // ./common/read-models/graphql/schema.js